INS Vikrant (2013): Launch

 In July 2013, Defence Minister Antony announced that Vikrant would be launched on 12 August at the Cochin Shipyard.
 The ship was launched by his wife, Elizabeth Antony, on 12 August 2013.

-According to Admiral Robin Dhowan, about 83% of the fabrication work and 75% of the construction work had been completed at the time of launching.
+According to Admiral Robin K. Dhowan, about 83% of the fabrication work and 75% of the construction work had been completed at the time of launching.
 He said that 90% of the body work of the aircraft carrier had been designed and made in India, about 50% of the propulsion system, and about 30% of its weaponry.
 He also said that the ship would be equipped with a long range missile system with multi-function radar and a close-in weapon system (CIWS).
 After the launch, Vikrant would be re-docked for the second phase of construction, in which the ship would be fitted with various weapons and sensors, and the propulsion system, flight deck and the aircraft complex would be integrated.